esefee/CHHelpers/README.md

 # CHHelpers
-A repo for hosting Aria Cost (CloudHealth) scripts and examples
+This repo is meant to host Aria Cost (CloudHealth) scripts and example resources.
+While some scripts may be more actively developed and better tested than others, all resources here are provided as is and without warranty.

+This repo is broken into three subsections, Scripts, API Examples, and Report Queries.
+## Scripts

+## API Examples

+## Report Queries